 Based on the above-mentioned restriction under the relevant laws and regulations of the PRC, the Group is not entitled to acquire the equity interest in Shenzhen Caizhiyun Network Technology Co., Ltd. ("Shenzhen Caizhiyun Network").
-To enable the Group to continue to manage and operate the online business of Shenzhen Caizhiyun Network and be entitled to all the economic benefits generated from such online business of Shenzhen Caizhiyun Network, Shenzhen Colour Life Network Service, Shenzhen Caizhiyun Network, Mr. Pan Jun entered into the exclusive management and operation agreement, the call option agreement, the shareholders' rights entrustment agreement, the equity pledge agreement and the power of attorney (collectively the "Structured Contracts") on 16 June 2014 such that the Group are entitled to all the economic benefits generated from online community leasing, sales and other services business of Shenzhen Caizhiyun Network (the "Contractual Arrangement").
+To enable the Group to continue to manage and operate the online business of Shenzhen Caizhiyun Network and be entitled to all the economic benefits generated from such online business of Shenzhen Caizhiyun Network, Shenzhen Colour Life Network Service, Shenzhen Caizhiyun Network, Mr. Pan Jun and Mr. Tang Xuebin entered into the exclusive management and operation agreement, the call option agreement, the shareholders' rights entrustment agreement, the equity pledge agreement and the power of attorney (collectively the "Structured Contracts") on 16 June 2014 such that the Group are entitled to all the economic benefits generated from online community leasing, sales and other services business of Shenzhen Caizhiyun Network (the "Contractual Arrangement").
 The Structured Contracts have an initial term of 10 years which is renewable for a successive term of 10 years.
 The Company is exploring various opportunities in building up our community leasing, sales and other services business operations overseas for the purposes of being qualified as early as possible, to acquire the entire equity interest of Shenzhen Caizhiyun Network if and when the restrictions under the relevant PRC law on foreign ownership in value-added telecommunication enterprises are lifted.
 For details of the Structured Contracts, please refer to the section headed "History, Reorganization and the Group Structure - The Structured Contracts" in the Company's prospectus dated 17 June 2014.

 Upon signing of the Structured Contracts, Shenzhen Caizhiyun Network was treated as a wholly-owned subsidiary of the Company and the accounts of which are consolidated with those of the Company.
-Given the registered capital of Shenzhen Caizhiyun Network is held as to 70% by Mr. Pan Jun, an executive director at the time of the signing of the Structured Contracts who resigned as a director of the Company on 11 September 2023, Mr. Pan Jun is therefore connected persons of the Company for the purpose of the Listing Rules.
+Given the registered capital of Shenzhen Caizhiyun Network is held as to 70% by Mr. Pan Jun, being the chairman and a non-executive director of the Company, an executive director and a substantial shareholder of Fantasia Holdings, and as to 30% by Mr. Tang Xuebin, being an executive director, the chief executive officer and a substantial shareholder of the Company, Mr. Pan Jun and Mr. Tang Xuebin are therefore connected persons of the Company for the purpose of the Listing Rules.
 Accordingly, the transactions contemplated under the Structured Contracts therefore constitute continuing connected transactions of the Company under Chapter 14A of the Listing Rules.